skellat/mkdocs-cms/README.md

-This is presently the website for Erie Looking Productions utilizing deployment via Netlify.
+This is the website for Erie Looking Productions via Netlify.

 It can be found at <https://erielookingproductions.info>